-Today, marks the 10th anniversary of me participating in my first St. Baldrick’s Event.
+Today marks the 10th anniversary of my participation in my first St. Baldrick’s Event.
 My plan shave my head and grow my hair back.
 What I didn’t expect was how shaving my head that day would change my life.
-Below is a excerpt from my journal I wrote shortly after.
+Below is an excerpt from my journal I wrote shortly after.

 How shaving my head changed my life…

-Back in January 1994, when I was told I had Leukemia, I immediately asked my doctor if I was going to lose my hair.
+In January 1994, when I was told I had Leukemia, I immediately asked my doctor if I would lose my hair.
 When he told me I would, I was thrilled.
 I had always hated my hair, it was much too thin, straight and I couldn’t do anything with it.
 I loved being bald – it was fun pulling my hair out, it’s the weirdest feeling when you can pull hair out without it hurting.
 I remember being told by many people that I had a nicely shaped head.
-It’s a strange compliment, but a great one to hear especially when you have no hair.
+It’s a strange compliment but a great one to hear, especially when you have no hair.

-Shaving my head has been one of the greatest decisions I have ever made.
+Shaving my head has been one of the most significant decisions I have ever made.
 I now know what everyone meant when they said shaving my head would be freeing and empowering.
-With this new found confidence, I have started to embrace my femininity.
-This is a shock to my family, since they all know me as the girl in the comfortable clothes, who hated to be called “cute”, never wore makeup and would only wear “girly” clothes if I was forced to.
-Over the past month, I have bought makeup AND use it daily, bought “girly” clothes AND enjoy wearing them, and have decided to make sure I look “cute” even when I just have to run errands or go hang out at the dogpark.
-I had professional pictures taken and again I was amazed at how beautiful they were.
+With this newfound confidence, I have started to embrace my femininity.
+This is a shock to my family since they all know me as the girl in the comfortable clothes, who hated to be called “cute”, never wore makeup, and would only wear “girly” clothes if I was forced to.
+Over the past month, I have bought makeup AND use it daily, bought “girly” clothes AND enjoy wearing them, and have decided to make sure I look “cute” even when I just have to run errands or go hang out at the dog park.
+I had professional pictures taken, and again I was amazed at how beautiful they were.
 I feel the beauty that I have always felt was within me, is now shown on the outside as well.